-Item Description Total А Maximum Vehicle Capacity Weight for Example 3 = 1,000 lbs (453 kg) В Subtract Occupant Weight 200 lbs (91 kg) × 5 = 1,000 lbs (453 kg) С Available Cargo Weight = 0 lbs (0 kg)
+Item Description Total А Vehicle Capacity Weight for Example 3 = 1,000 lbs (453 kg) В Subtract Occupant Weight 200 lbs (91 kg) × 5 = 1,000 lbs (453 kg) С Available Cargo Weight = 0 lbs (0 kg)

-Refer to your vehicle's tire and loading information label for specific information about your vehicle's maximum vehicle capacity weight and seating positions.
-The combined weight of the driver, passengers, and cargo should never exceed your vehicle's maximum vehicle capacity weight.
+Refer to your vehicle's tire and loading information label for specific information about your vehicle's capacity weight and seating positions.
+The combined weight of the driver, passengers, and cargo should never exceed your vehicle's capacity weight.

-Certification Label
+Certification/Tire Label

-A vehicle specific Certification label is found on the rear edge of the driver's door.
+A vehicle specific Certification/Tire label is attached to the rear edge of the driver's door.

-The label shows the gross weight capacity of your vehicle, called the Gross Vehicle Weight Rating (GVWR).
+The label shows the gross weight capacity of your vehicle.
+This is called the Gross Vehicle Weight Rating (GVWR).
 The GVWR includes the weight of the vehicle, all occupants, fuel, and cargo.